qiboteam/qibo/doc/source/advancedexamples.rst

     circuit = ham.circuit(dt=1e-2)

-This is a standard :class:`qibo.tensorflow.circuit.TensorflowCircuit` that contains :class:`qibo.base.gates.Unitary` gates corresponding to the exponentials of the Trotter decomposition and can be executed on any state.
+This is a standard :class:`qibo.core.circuit.Circuit` that contains :class:`qibo.base.gates.Unitary` gates corresponding to the exponentials of the Trotter decomposition and can be executed on any state.